ovh/docs/pages/web/hosting/ssl-activate-https-website/guide.en-ca.md

 As a general rule, when your website loads in HTTPS, it is absolutely essential not to mix HTTP and HTTPS content on either a single webpage, or your whole website.
 If your website must load in HTTPS, please ensure that all of its content loads in HTTPS, too.

-If this is not the case, you are providing web browsers with what is known as ‘mixed content’.
+If this is not the case, you are providing web browsers with what is known as "mixed content".
 As a result, you are at risk of providing potentially non-secure content on a page that is marked as secure.
 There are two possible consequences to providing mixed content, depending on its type:

 - **The website will display properly, but a warning will appear in the URL address bar.** This can indicate that passive content (images, videos, etc.) is loaded from a non-secure source.